Back to California

 • Requires elections officials to automatically send ballots and related materials to all active registered military and overseas voters, even if they do not request a mail-in ballot.

-• Changes the rules for how many signatures candidates need to submit to appear on the primary election ballot.
+• Changes the rules for how many signatures candidates need to submit to be included in primary elections.
 Now, candidates only have to meet a minimum number of signatures instead of a range.

-• Allows candidates to keep submitting new signatures until the required number is met and verified by elections officials.
+• Allows candidates to keep submitting signatures until the required number is verified by the county elections official.

-• Removes the option for elections officials to remove extra signatures if more than the minimum are submitted.
+• Removes the option for elections officials to remove extra signatures if more than the required amount are submitted.

 Who It Names or Affects